SQT: Road Trips and Funerals

 Nothing interrupts the momentum of unpacking and getting settled like a death in the family.
 For the most part, things are unpacked, but some organizing remains undone.
 As the day and week come to an end, another Seven Quick Takes

 provides the opportunity for reflection before going into the weekend.
-For me, the weekend will be spent working, in preparation for my

 Before leaving town, I had three flat rate boxes to mail.
-Have you ever tried to carry three flat rate boxes and hold hands with a two and a half year old AND make sure a seven year old didn’t dart into a busy street?
+Have you ever tried to carry three flat rate boxes and hold hands with a two and a half-year-old AND make sure a seven-year-old didn’t dart into a busy street?
 Well, fortunately, I haven’t either, because a wonderfully kind stranger said, “You have your hands full!” (like in the post above) but then offered assistance.
 I think I like this town.